xapids/Hub-Public/Nano Banana/Image -> JSON Extractor.md

 VIEWS
 --------------------------------------------------

-For each reference image:

-1) Create a "views" entry.

-2) cam.rel:

-   - "corner" if the camera is clearly near the intersection of two walls.
-   - "wall"   if the camera is clearly along one main wall.
-   - "free"   otherwise (somewhere inside the room).

-3) cam.w1 and cam.w2:

-   - cam.w1: id of the main wall the camera is associated with, or null.
-   - cam.w2: second wall for a corner camera (the other wall meeting at the corner), or null.

-4) cam.xy:

-   - Approximate floor position of the camera centre in the normalised footprint coordinates.
-   - Use the floor plan + your understanding of the views.

-5) cam.h:

-   - Camera height above floor (m).
-   - Usually about 1.4–1.7 for eye-level interior photos; default ~1.6 if uncertain.

 The "views" array defines the cameras for this room.
 Each entry is a camera definition:

 * "id": string – unique view id, e.g. "v_ref_1", "v_kit1_front".
 * "ref": string – which input image this view was derived from (for reference images) or a synthetic label (for generated views).